🔼The name Lazarus: Summary

 The name Eleazar consists of two elements, the first of which is אל (El), meaning God:

-The second part of Eleazar, and thus the name Lazarus, comes from the verb עזר (azar) meaning help, support:
+The second part of Eleazar, and thus the name Lazarus, comes from the verb עזר (azar) meaning to help, support:

 For a meaning of the name Lazarus, NOBSE Study Bible Name List reads the same as for the name Eleazar, namely God Has Helped.
 Spiros Zodhiates (The Complete Wordstudy Dictionary) translates Eleazar with My God Is Helper (which is rather the translation of the similar name Eliezer), and the name Lazarus with Helped Of God.